Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Phone: (318)-445-1890

-Louisiana bankruptcy documents are available through the Public Access to Court Electronic Records service (PACER).
+Louisiana bankruptcy documents are available through the Public Access to Court Electronic Records (PACER) System.
 Individuals can obtain required bankruptcy information electronically.
 To use PACER, they must first register an account.
 Requesters can look up cases using the court that heard them or a nationwide index.

 A Look at Louisiana Inmate Records